yandex-cloud/docs/en/managed-redis/operations/hosts.md

 You can remove a host from a {{ RD }} cluster if it is not the only host in it.
 To replace a single host, first create a new host and then remove the old one.

-If the host is the master when deleted, {{ mrd-short-name }} automatically assigns another replica as the master.
+If the host is the master when deleted, {{ mrd-name }} automatically assigns another replica as the master.

 {% list tabs %}

 - Management console

    To remove a host from a cluster:
    1. Go to the [folder page]({{ link-console-main }}) and select **{{ mrd-name }}**.
    1. Click on the name of the cluster you want and select the **Hosts** tab.
    1. In the row next to the appropriate cluster, click ![image](../../_assets/options.svg) and select **Delete**.